Yona-Appletree/ledSPI/README.md

 Overview
 ========

-LEDscape is a library for controlling 24 channels of WS2801 leds and 48 channels of WS2811/WS2812 LEDs from a single Beagle Bone Black.
-It makes use of the two Programmable Realtime Units (PRUs), each controlling 24 outputs.
-It can drive strings of 64 LEDS at 400 fps, 256 LEDs at around 120 fps, and 512 LEDs at 50 fps, enabling a single BBB to control 24,576 LEDs at once.

-The libary can be used directly from C or C++ or data can be sent using the Open Pixel Control protocol (http://openpixelcontrol.org) from a variety of sources (e.g. Processing, Java, Python, etc...)
+LEDscape is a library and service for controlling individually addressable LEDs from a Beagle Bone Black using the onboard PRUs.
+It currently supports WS281x (WS2811, WS2812, WS2812b), WS2801 and initial support for DMX.
+It is designed to be used with level-shifter capes like those produced by RGB-123.

 Background
 ------